ansible/ansible-lockdown/CONTRIBUTING.md

 When using `command`, `shell`, `raw`, or `script`, an appropriate `changed_when` and/or `failed_when` must be set on the task rather than `ignore_errors`.
 Do not simply ignore errors on a task unless absolutely necessary.
 Take the time to properly evaluate and define change and failure conditions.

+### Configuration Validation ###

+It is quite common to modify critical system configuration files during the course of security hardening.
+These include things such as `sudoers`, PAM settings, and `sshd_config`.
+All these files have the potential to lock you out of the system completely if a syntax error is introduced into the file.
+When modifying the configuration of critical components such as those listed above, all tasks should use the `validate` parameter to ensure the file is syntactically correct before being put in to place.
+This will save you from the need to [bake a cake](http://jpmens.net/2013/02/12/sudo-bake-me-a-cake/).

 [coc]:http://docs.ansible.com/ansible/community.html#community-code-of-conduct
 [mail]:https://groups.google.com/forum/#!forum/ansible-lockdown